xgrech/socialMediaApp/README.md

 # SocialMediaApp
 This is school project of social media app.

-# Enviroment
+## Enviroment
 - Android Studio

-# Presentation
+## Presentation
-The goal of android app was to create social media app to share gifs, videos, posts and pictures with all user (Reddit, 9gag, Instagram)
+The goal of android app was to create social media app to share gifs, videos, posts and pictures with all user.

+(Reddit, 9gag, Instagram)